Yuqoi/pongstake/README.md

 ## Contributing

+**!DM me anywhere so I can give you example pingpong predicting model and database!**
 See [CONTRIBUTE.md](docs/CONTRIBUTE.md) for guidelines on issues and pull requests.
 Please follow code style and add tests for new features.

 ## License